FuncoSlam/DnD/Sessions/Session 4.md

 We find the Cat God named [[Ermagu]].
 It has enslaved some villagers, including [[Corsar]]'s daughter.
 The party attacked.

 In the fighting [[Mylrys]] and [[Oakly]] died.

+We visited [[Alon City]] and realizd the extoritionate price of arrows.